claudiahalip/Battleship-frontend/README.md

 - To run the program locally, git clone this repo to the folder of your choice.

+- Make sure you have installed a node package manager.
+Instructions can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Use a npm version greater or equal to 8.1.0.

 - Install all the dependencies by typing ```npm install``` into the terminal

 - To start the front-end server, cd into the root directory and type ```npm start``` into the terminal.

 - To hook up the front-end with a backend, go to one of the backends listed above and follow the instructions there to start the backend server.

+- A backend needs to be running in order to play the game.

 - To run the tests, type ```npm test``` into the terminal